Avoidability beyond paths: Introduction

-In 2019, Beisegel et al.~\cite{BCGMS19} proposed a common generalization of all these results, by introducing the concept of \emph{avoidable paths}, a common generalization of avoidable vertices and simplicial paths.
+In 2019, Beisegel et al.~\cite{BCGMS19DAM} proposed a common generalization of all these results, by introducing the concept of \emph{avoidable paths}, a common generalization of avoidable vertices and simplicial paths.
 An induced path $P$ in a graph $G$ is said to be \emph{avoidable} if every extension of $P$ is contained in an induced cycle.
-Beisegel et al.\ conjectured that for every positive integer $k$, every graph that contains an induced $k$-vertex path also contains an avoidable induced $k$-vertex path, and proved the statement for the case $k=2$.
-The general conjecture was proved in 2020 by Bonamy et al.~\cite{MR4245221}.
+Beisegel et al.\ conjectured that for every positive integer $k$, an avoidable $k$-vertex path is inherently present in every graph that contains an induced $k$-vertex path, and proved the statement for the case $k=2$.
+The general conjecture was proved in 2020 by Bonamy, Defrain, Hatzel, and Thiebaut~\cite{MR4245221}.
 A further strengthening was given by Gurvich et al.~\cite{GKMV20+}, who showed that in every graph, every induced path can be transformed into an avoidable one via a sequence of shifts (where two induced $k$-vertex paths are said to be \emph{shifts} of each other if their union is an induced path with $k+1$ vertices).
 In~\cite{GKMV20+}, analogous questions were also considered for general (not necessarily induced) paths, isometric paths, trails, and walks.

 Bonamy et al.\ concluded their paper~\cite{MR4245221} with a discussion on whether one can obtain other avoidable structures.
 They pointed out that in some cases (e.g., for cliques) the very notion of extension becomes unclear and formulated the following question. \begin{quote} \emph{Does there exist a family $\mathcal{H}$ of connected graphs, not containing any path, such that any graph is either $\mathcal{H}$-free or contains an avoidable element of $\mathcal{H}$?} \end{quote} They left the notion of avoidability in this context up to interpretation.